cspray/cspray.sh/README.md

 A set of bash scripts and configurations used to setup a fresh ArchLinux (or derivative) using KDE.
 Specifically, these scripts will automate the following tasks:

 - Install a series of "default" packages.
 For an exact list of packages installed please reference `/packages.sh`.
-- Create a new SSH key using ed25519 algorithm.
+- Create a new SSH key using ed25519 algorithm and upload it into
 - Import GPG keys from a secure USB drive that are used for encrypting/decrypting passwords.
 - Configure global git settings include default name and global .gitignore.
 - Setup a custom zsh setup with predefined plugins and .zshrc configuration.